jimulle/colorblock-for-bootstrap/README.md

 The project started out as a solution to a specific client need and i have modified the SASS file to make it a generic mixin for use in other projects based on the bootstrap framework.
 <br/><br/>
-The project is available in SASS and vanilla CSS.
+The project is available as a SASS mixin, a LESS mixin and as vanilla CSS.